metarex-media/www-metarex-media/content/rexy/_index.md

 He’s always looking for the next opportunity to try something new and explore what technology can bring to the process.

-Check out their [first blog post][blog] if you missed it, to find out more about Rexy’s
+Check out Amber and Simi's [first blog post][blog], to find out more about Rexy’s creation.
-creation:

 <div class = "ui centered fluid image"><img src = "/img/dino/mrx-train-long-1000.png" alt = "rexy"></div>